•The secret to cool bodies and glazes is a lot of testing.

 •The place to get the knowledge is https://digitalfire.com

-INSIGHT software reports the SiB:Al ratio as part of its chemistry calculation of a batch recipe.
-This ratio refers to the number of SiO2:B2O3 molecules compared to the number of Al2O3 and is often (but not always) an indicator of glaze matteness.
-For example, if there is 5.0 SiO2 and 0.5 Al2O3, then the ratio is 5.0:0.5 or 10:1, or just 10.
-This ratio is significant in stoneware glazes, for example, because high silica tends to produce glossy glazes when alumina is low and high alumina creates matte glazes when silica is low.
+Consider an example: There is 5.0 SiO2 and 0.5 Al2O3 in a formula.
+The ratio is thus 5.0:0.5 or 10:1, or just 10.
+This ratio is significant in stoneware glazes because high silica tends to produce glossy glazes when alumina is low and high alumina creates matte glazes when silica is low.
 It thus follows that the higher the Si:Al ratio the glossier a glaze will be.
-Of course there are other matteness mechanisms (like high CaO or MgO, underfiring a boron frit or creating a fluid melt that encourages micro crystal growth) that are not so directly related to this ratio, but it is still taken into account since the silica and alumina balance (together they make up the bulk of the glass) cannot be divorced from any phenomena existing within it.
+As noted, there are other matteness mechanisms (like high CaO or MgO, under-firing a boron frit or creating a fluid melt that encourages micro crystal growth) that are not so directly related to this ratio.
+Still, since 80-90% of most glazes are made up of SiO2 and Al2O3, the silica and alumina balance is a valuable piece of information about any glaze.

 Out Bound Links